Student-athlete Support Grants

 What can I expect at the selection event?

-The selection event evaluate student-athletes through a range of fitness tests, and observation of training and sparring exercises, including but not be limited to:
+The selection event evaluate student-athletes through a range of fitness tests, and observation of training and sparring exercises, which may or may not include and not be limited to:

 - Jump test(s)